Sustainability | Renewable Energy

 Public Transit and Urban Planning

-Portland has developed over 92,000 acres of green spaces in the city with a connected system of trails and parks ideal for walking and biking.
+Portland has developed over 92,000 acres of green spaces in the city, with a connected system of trails and parks ideal for walking and biking.

-Currently, Portland has the highest rate of biking to work of any major U.S. city, and Portland was one of the first cities in the world to develop a master plan for bicyclists and pedestrians.
+Currently, Portland has the highest rate of biking to work of any major US city, and Portland was one of the first cities in the world to develop a master plan for bicyclists and pedestrians.

 Transit options in Portland include TriMet bus service and C-TRAN buses; as well as transit options unique to this city such as the TriMet MAX light rail, TriMet WES commuter rail, the Portland streetcar, and the Portland Aerial Tram.

-A Hop FastPass smartcard, or a virtual FastPass card for smartphones, is an easy-access transit pass, good for TriMet transit options, C-TRAN, and the Portland Streetcar.
+A Hop FastPass Smartcard, or a virtual FastPass card for smartphones, is an easy-access transit pass, good for TriMet transit options, C-TRAN, and the Portland Streetcar.
 Portland also has extensive bike-sharing and electric scooter rental services.

 Portland is a beautiful environmentally progressive city that has taken the concept of green open space planning to heart.
 The adoption of an urban growth boundary in Portland in 1979 has helped protect lands outside of the city to the present day while encouraging density and vibrancy within the city limits.